Teeth That Look and Feel Like Your Own

 What is the cost of Implant treatment?

-Implant treatment is currently provided on private basis only except for patients who have had oral cancer treatment or craniofacial deformity corrected on the NHS.
+Implant treatment is currently provided on private basis only in UK, except for patients who have had oral cancer treatment or craniofacial deformity corrected on the NHS.

 The private cost of the treatment can vary across the United Kingdom.
-The cost of consultation varies from £50 to £150 and cost per implant including the crown above the gum can vary from £2500 to £3000.
-In our practice the cost of implant consultation is £47 excluding radiographs and a single implant crown is £2700 including implant, crown and bone grafts if necessary.
+The cost of consultation varies from £50 to £250 and cost per implant including the crown above the gum can vary from £2700 to £4500.
+In our practice the cost of implant consultation is £49 excluding radiographs and a single implant crown is from £3200 including implant, crown and bone grafts if necessary.
 A detailed costing will be given after the consultation.